Skip to main content

 Setting Up and Revising Curriculum

-The principles of the Integrated Curriculum Framework (ICF) will be applied to the design of programs and courses.
+The principles of the Integrated Curriculum Framework (ICF) are applied to the design of programs and courses.

 Educational Design